polius/meteornext-docs/docs/guides/notifications.md

 - **Available**: The server is back online and can be reached.
 - **Restarted**: The server has been restarted.
 - **Parameters Changed**: Some MySQL parameters have been changed.
-- **Connections - Critical**: The server entered in a critical state.
-There are some dangerous/non optimized queries that causes an important bottleneck and therefore affecting considerably the server's stability.
+- **Connections - Critical**: The server entered a critical state.
+There are some dangerous/non optimized queries that cause an important bottleneck and therefore affecting considerably the server's stability.
-- **Connections - Warning**: The server entered in a warning state.
+- **Connections - Warning**: The server entered a warning state.
 There are some non optimized queries that are taking more than expected.
-- **Connections - Stable**: The server entered in a stable state.
+- **Connections - Stable**: The server entered a stable state.
 This event is fired after the server has been recovered of a critical/warning state.

 ### Utils